Kotlin/KEEP/proposals/multi-field-value-classes.md

 ## Syntax

 Value classes are declared using soft keyword `value` as inline classes are.
 In Kotlin/JVM they also need `@JvmInline` annotation (several examples are above) before [Valhalla project](https://openjdk.org/projects/valhalla/) release.
 After the release, Valhalla value classes would become the default and expected way to create ones in Kotlin/JVM because they offer more optimizations than it is possible to do for pre-Valhalla value classes.
 So the latter are marked with annotations in Kotlin/JVM.
+Adding or removing the annotation will break binary compatibility.

 As any other class, value classes can declare member (except inner classes), be a member of some other class, have generics, extensions and other language features.